Youth Electoral Significance Index (YESI)

 CIRCLE’s Youth Electoral Significance Index (YESI) is a valuable tool for any individual, campaign, organization, or institution that seeks to increase youth political engagement.
-The index provides a data-driven ranking of the top 10 Senate, top 10 Governor, and top 10 House races where young voters have the highest potential to influence the results of the election.
+The index provides a data-driven ranking of the top 10 Senate and top 10 House races where young voters have the highest potential to influence the results of 2020 elections, as well as the top 10 states where youth could determine the outcome of the presidential race.
 The YESI can help stakeholders identify places where additional efforts and resources to turn out the youth vote could be decisive.
 It can also be a tool for equity and broadening engagement, if efforts focus on reaching those not yet engaged in the top-ranked locations.

 How Do We Rank the Races?

 Because young people have the biggest potential to decide an election when it’s projected to be close, competitiveness is a major factor in our Youth Electoral Significance Index (YESI).
-Thus, for the 2018 YESI, our Senate and Governor’s Top 10 featured primarily two types of races: those with a vulnerable Democratic incumbent in a state Donald Trump carried in 2016; and elections for open seats following a sitting senator’s retirement/resignation, or a sitting governor who is prevented by term limits from running again or has otherwise decided not to seek reelection.
+Thus, the 2020 YESI's Presidential race top 10 features perennial battleground states like Wisconsin, Pennsylvania, and Florida.
+The Senate and House Top 10s feature elections for open seats, with vulnerable incumbents, or with other factors that contribute to projected competitiveness in November.
 These races, like all competitive elections, are invaluable opportunities to drive especially high levels of interest and engagement from young voters.

 However, along with competitiveness, the index takes into account important additional data that makes each state more likely to be ranked highly.
-This includes facilitative state election laws such as automatic voter registration and pre-registration for youth under 18, large youth populations, historical youth turnout and vote choice, and the presence of a considerable number of institutions of higher education, since campaigns often rely on colleges and universities to reach many potential young voters in one place.
+This includes facilitative state election laws such as automatic voter registration and pre-registration for youth under 18, large youth populations, historical youth turnout and vote choice, and more.
 You can read more on the data and methodology here.